dev-Adri/3d_escape_room_python/README.md

 # 3D Escape Room
 A 3D escape room game made with python for a university project

-How to run:
->* list on how to run this program
+How to compile and run this project:
+* Download ursina using `pip install ursina`
+* Open an command line inside the folder and run `compile.bat`
+* You're done!